The Saïd Foundation

 Quick Stats

-• Grant Range: Varies by program - scholarships for individuals, institutional partnerships for humanitarian work
+• Grant Range: Varies by programme - scholarships for individuals, institutional partnerships for humanitarian work

-• Geographic Focus: UK (Amal program, Business School), Middle East (Syria, Jordan, Lebanon, Palestine)
+• Geographic Focus: UK (Amal programme, Business School), Middle East (Syria, Jordan, Lebanon, Palestine)

-• Application: No public application process for organizational grants; scholarship applications open annually for individuals
+• Application: No public application process for organisational grants; scholarship applications open annually for individuals

 Contact Details